To view the presentations, please scroll down.

 - Appropriately apply complement inhibitory therapy during pregnancy and the postpartum period in women with PNH

-- Explain the diagnostic challenges due to the heterogenous population of antibodies in APS
+- Explain the diagnostic challenges due to the heterogeneous population of antibodies in APS

 - Discuss the clinical maternal and fetal significance of HELLP syndrome through the eyes of obstetrics and hematology